Masses and magnetic moments of hadrons with one and two open heavy quarks: heavy baryons and tetraquarks: Method for MIT bag model with CMI

 \subsection{Chromomagnetic Interaction}

-In evaluating the mass-dependent mass due to the CMI (\ref{CMI}), in which $ \boldsymbol{\lambda _{i}}$ should be replaced by $-\boldsymbol{\lambda _{i}^{\ast }}$ for a antiquark, one has to diagonalize the CMI matrix for given hadron multiplets with certain spin-parity $J^{P}$ to give the respective mass splitting \cite{Luo:2017eub} within the multiplets.
+In evaluating the spin-dependent mass due to the CMI (\ref{CMI}), in which $ \boldsymbol{\lambda _{i}}$ should be replaced by $-\boldsymbol{\lambda _{i}^{\ast }}$ for an antiquark, one has to diagonalize the CMI matrix for given hadron multiplets with certain spin-parity $J^{P}$ to give the respective mass splittings \cite{Luo:2017eub} within the multiplets.
 For this, we list all the flavor-spin-color wavefunctions of hadrons including tetraquarks considered in this work, and present relevant formulas of the color and spin factors for them.

 \textbf{Mesons}: The color wavefunction $\phi ^{M}=\left\vert q_{1}\bar{q} _{2}\right\rangle $ can be one of two spin states (of vector and scalar like):

 where subscript $J=0$ or $1$ outside the bracket denotes the total spin of hadron.
 The spin-color wavefunctions with spin $J=0$ and $1$ are then